Aniekan-Udo/Bank_Churn/README.md

 ## Purpose

-The purpose of this dataset is to analyze customer churn patterns and factors influencing churn in the banking industry.
+The purpose of this projectis to analyze customer churn patterns and factors influencing churn in the banking industry.
 Researchers and analysts can use this dataset to:

 - Perform exploratory data analysis to understand customer demographics and behavior.
 - Build predictive models to identify potential churners.